core-wg/senml-spec/draft-jennings-core-senml-02.md

 : Version number of media type format.
 This attribute is optional positive integer and defaults to 1 if not present.

-Measurement or Parameter Entries
-: Array of values for sensor measurements or other generic parameters (such as configuration parameters).
+The measurement or parameter entries array contains values for sensor measurements or other generic parameters, such as configuration parameters.
 There must be at least one entry in the array.
+This array is called simply "measurement array" in the following text.

-Each array entry contains several attributes, some of which are optional and some of which are mandatory.
+Each array entry contains several attributes, some of which are optional and some of which are mandatory:

 Name
 : Name of the sensor or